llmware-ai/llmware/README.md

 <details>
   <summary><b>🚧 Change Log</b></summary>

+- **17 Nov 2023: llmwre v0.1.8**
+  - Enhanced generation performance by allowing each model to specific the trailing space parameter.
+  - Improved handling for eos_token_id for llama2 and mistral.
+  - Improved support for Hugging Face dynamic loading
+  - New examples with the new llmware DRAGON models.

 - **14 Nov 2023: llmware v0.1.7**
   - Moved to Python Wheel package format for PyPi distribution to provide seamless installation of native dependencies on all supported platforms.
   - ModelCatalog enhancements: